Market

 Remeasurement gain/ (loss) on defined benefit plans: It represents the gains/ (losses) arising on account of actuarial valuation of defined benefit obligation.

-Other comprehensive income on cash flow hedge reserve: It represents the cumulative gains/(losses) arising on revaluation of the derivative instruments designated as cash flow hedges through OCI and underlying hedged items.
+Other comprehensive income on cash flow hedge reserve: It represents the cumulative gains/(losses) arising on mark to market of the derivative instruments designated as cash flow hedges through OCI and impact on account of revaluation of underlying hedged items.

 The following table provides an analysis of financial instruments that are measured subsequent to initial recognition at fair value, grouped into Level 1 to Level 3, as described below.